Mobilize Green Hydrogen for Aviation and Trucking

 Summary

 Nuclear fusion combines two elements in a nuclear reaction to form a larger element and release energy that can be used to generate electricity.
 Nuclear fusion has been researched since the 1950s, but there have been no nuclear fusion plants built to date.
 Globally, electricity production mainly relies on fossil fuels, with an increasing portion being generated by renewable sources such as wind and solar.
 However, wind and solar alone are unable to provide baseload electricity (the minimum amount of electric power delivered to an electrical grid) due to their intermittent nature, and energy storage is required for grid reliability.
 Advantages of nuclear fusion include reducing reliance on fossil fuels for electricity generation, producing emission-free electricity during operation, being inherently safer than nuclear fission, generating minimal nuclear waste, and providing baseload power.
 Disadvantages include technical challenges, high costs, and uncertainty around regulations.
-We conclude that Nuclear Fusion is “Worth Watching” but is currently unproven and extremely expensive.
+We will “Keep Watching” nuclear fusion, but it is currently unproven and extremely expensive.

 Overview